tomasvc/notes-app/README.md

-# notes. - A standard note taking app with some extra features!
+# notes. - A standard note app with some extra features!

 A note taking app created with React, Material-UI, and Firebase for back-end